Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 My little ones know that most of the blossoms in our garden are edible flowers, but they still always bring the blossoms to me to check before popping them into their mouths.

-This time when my daughter brought me a few sprays of lilac flowers asking if she could have them for a snack.
+This time when my daughter brought me a few sprays and asked me if lilacs are edible flowers, hoping she could have them for a snack.
 Of course, I said yes, but I also started thinking about what lilac flower recipes we hadn’t yet tried.

 Last year, lilac wine was a huge hit with the adults, and lilac donuts were equally popular with the kids.